A Basic Guide on How to Generate an Accessibility Statement

 Additionally, your website should have an accessibility statement even if it’s not yet fully accessible.
-This way, you can show users that you have the intent to attain accessibility.
+This way, you can show users that you intend to become ADA compliant.

-If you don’t know where to start, statement generators can be a great help for you in generating this statement.
+If you don’t know where to start, statement generators can be a great help.

 Liked this article?
 Read more about accessibility below!